Initiatives

 Founded in 1981, Minnesota FoodShare is a long standing brand of GMCC’s food security and justice work.
 Our annual March Campaign engages thousands of people to raise food and funds for our food shelf partners across Minnesota.
 During March Campaign and throughout the year, Minnesota FoodShare raises and distributes funding to food shelves and other partners addressing urgent issues of food security.

-The 43rd March Campaign will run February 26th – April 6th, 2024.
+The 43rd March Campaign runs February 26th – April 6th, 2024.
+Registration is open!

 GMCC Recovery Care